This post may contain affiliate links. Please read my Disclosure Policy .

 - red pepper flakes

-- Combine edamame, tahini, olive juice, garlic, and olives in food processor (affiliate link) or blender (affiliate link) and begin to process.
+- Combine edamame, tahini, olive juice, garlic, and olives in food processor or blender and begin to process.

 - Drizzle olive oil in slowly continuing to process until the oil is fully incorporated and you reach your desired consistency.